SSA Board

 She currently holds the position of School Sport Australia National Netball Advisor and has been involved since 1993.
 Prior to this Paula coached the SA 15 and Under Netball team from 1987 - 1992.
 Paula became a life member of School Sport Australia in 2014 and has been a life member of School Sport Australia Netball since 1999.

-Treasure, Dr Keith Graham OAM - Queensland
+Treasurer, Dr Keith Graham OAM - Queensland

-Ben Thomas, New South Wales
+Ben Thomas - New South Wales

-Jane Slater, - Northern Territory
+Jane Slater - Northern Territory

 Jane Slater arrived in Australia in July 2003 and in Darwin in 2004.
 Jane’s School Sport NT journey began three weeks later with an inter-state hockey coaching appointment and has continued ever since in a variety of roles.